OpenDSA/OpenDSA/RST/source/Sorting/SortOpt.rst

 Since sorting is such an important application, it is natural for programmers to want to optimize their sorting code to run faster.
-Of course all quadratics sorts (Insertion Sort, Bubble Sort and Selection Sort) are relatively slow.
+Of course all quadratic sorts (Insertion Sort, Bubble Sort and Selection Sort) are relatively slow.
 Each has (as the name "quadratic suggests) :math:`\Theta(n^2)` worst case running time.
 The best way to speed them up is to find a better sorting algorithm.
 Nonetheless, there have been many suggestions given over the years about how to speed up one or another of these particular algorithms.
-There are useful lessons to be learned about code tuninga by seeing which of these ideas actually turn out to give better performance.
+There are useful lessons to be learned about code tuning by seeing which of these ideas actually turn out to give better performance.
 It is also interesting to see the relative performance of the three